 3. Sort by color – This is an easy activity to set up for young kids working on their colors.
 They can sort a bag of multi-colored plastic eggs into bowls, bags, or baskets based on the egg’s color.

-4. Scavenger Hunt -This is just like the typical Easter egg hunt, but with clues.
-For younger children, give verbal clues to guide them toward the hidden eggs.
+4. Directional Egg Hunt -This is just like the typical Easter egg hunt, but with verbal directional clues to guide them toward the hidden eggs.
 (This will help them practice their listening skills.)
-For older kids, create written clues they need to follow in order to find the eggs.)
+It’s quick to set up and can be played with kids of ALL ages.

 5. Guess what’s inside – Fill several eggs each with a different item – some noisy, some quite. (cotton balls, beans, marbles, paper clips, rice, etc…) Let the kids shake the egg to get a feel for its weight and the sound it makes.
 Then have the child guess what’s inside.
 Open the egg to reveal the filling and repeat.
 (For younger kids, display the possible fillers on a tray to give them an idea of what might be inside.)
 Let older kids fill an egg to challenge you!

 6. Make art – Show your child(ren) how to use one half of a plastic egg to use as a stamp.
 Dip it in some tempera paint and stamp away on a sheet of construction paper.
 Use different eggs with different colors.
 You can do this as free form art with no end product in mind, or you can use it to create something more like our Paper Easter Egg Garland.

 7. Bocce – Show children how to gently roll an egg so that it ends up being the closest to (but not touching) a designated item (such as a bean bag, stuffed animal, or other soft item).
 This is great practice for fine and gross motor control.

 8. Make music – Use dried beans to fill some plastic eggs and make shakers.
 Turn on some music and try to shake to the beat.
 Or just create your own beat.
 (You may want to tape or glue the eggs closed.)